The Future Of Sustainable Fashion

 We at Fanfare Label opt for a seasonless collection as opposed to trend-led ranges.
 Fanfare Label reduces the amount of pressure on the supply chain, allowing for high-quality designs that do not cut corners in order to meet deadlines.
 Each garment is crafted with purpose in the UK using a circular production model where any waste is simply recycled back into the supply chain.

-With this time of reflection for consumers, attention to detail in our favorite brands is also key.
+With this time of reflection for consumers, attention to detail in our favourite brands is also key.
 People care about where their products are sourced and how the person making the garment was treated.
 More buyers are becoming aware of the term ‘greenwashing’ as brands can be guilty of misinformation to be perceived as environmentally conscious.
 Now that people are mindful of the signs to look for, they demand to know all about the company’s actions and what they are doing in the movement to save the planet.

 This can all be tied together with the use of technology.
 Digitalisation is an ever-improving concept in almost every industry around the world and this has been dramatically highlighted with the closure of retail stores and the maximisation of online traffic this year.
 Through the use of online influencers and the channels of social media such as Instagram, Youtube and Tik-Tok, fashion PR has taken on a whole new dimension.
 The in-store experience will never quite be matched by what retailers have to offer online however, recent progress has shown a lot of new aspects to our shopping encounters.